Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

           runtime_name: python_library_v5.0
           file: scripts/hello_world.py

-Above YAML file defines one Custom Socket with one endpoint:
+Above YAML file defines one Sockets with one endpoint:
 * `hello_endpoint` for printing hello world on every HTTP method call.

 There is also one `script` dependency defined, to `hello_world` Script.